mq-devops/static-nginx-deployment-template/readme.md

 - **Secure and Efficient CI/CD Pipeline**
   - **Least-Privilege Permissions:** The workflow requests only the necessary permissions (`contents: read` and `packages: write`), enhancing security.
   - **Environment Variables Configuration:** Easily configurable environment variables for Docker registry, source repository details, image naming, and source directory.
-  - **Manual Triggers:** Designed to be triggered manually via the GitHub Actions tab, providing control over deployments.
+  - **Manual Triggers:** Designed to be triggered manually via the GitHub Actions tab, giving control over deployments.

 ## How It Works